mermaid-js/mermaid/docs/stateDiagram.md

 ## Notes

-Sometimes nothing says it better then a postit note.
+Sometimes nothing says it better then a Post-it note.
 That is also the case in state diagrams.

-Here you can't choose to put the onte to the right or to the left of a node.
+Here you can choose to put the note to the *right of* or to the *left of* a node.

 ```
     stateDiagram